sfederic/VEngine/README.md

 ## Overview

-As this engine is more of a learning project for onlookers and myself, the techincal outset of the engine was to keep it simple and mostly in C++ with minimal use of other programming languages; that means usage of the C++ standard library and attempted usage of modern C++ concepts.
+The techincal outset of the engine was to keep it simple and mostly in C++ with minimal use of other programming languages.
+That means usage of the C++ standard library and attempted usage of modern C++ concepts.

-Below is a quick outline of various concepts the engine uses.
+Below is a quick outline of various concepts the engine uses, from game object component models, rendering and asset workflows.

 ## Game Object Model